BackdoorTech/Beast-ORM/src/readme.md

   - utilize additional Web Workers to distribute the workload across multiple threads, taking full advantage of multi-core processors.
 - Data Synchronization and Serialization
   -  Establish data transfer protocols and serialization methods.
+- Triggers
+  - Implement triggers at the Web Worker Layer to execute custom logic in a parallelized environment.

 By integrating a Web Worker, you can enhance the performance and scalability of your ORM library while providing a smoother user experience.